fhaithem/Facebook_Service/README.md

 ```
 1) prepare the ubunto environment with Docker installed
 2) launch : sudo docker-compose up --build -d
-3) check containers up: sudo docker ps ( if there is a problem cherche containers Exited with: sudo docker ps -a)
+3) check containers up: sudo docker ps ( if there is a problem check Exited containers with: sudo docker ps -a)
 ```